top of page

 There are many different opinions on the attributes of a toxic culture.
 Analysis by MIT Sloan revealed that the five most pervasive characteristics of cultures that are toxic and not just irritating:

-Toxic Culture Sign #1: Lack of Consideration, Courtesy, and Dignity
+Toxic Sign #1: Lack of Consideration, Courtesy, and Dignity

 Culture Detox Step #1: Define Your Company Culture

 Defining your company or team culture in measurable and actionable terms can feel overwhelming, but it is extremely helpful for creating and sustaining positive change.
-The concept of culture is often considered too abstract and is not well understood.
+The concept of culture is often considered too abstract and poorly understood.

-The Competing Values Framework is an actionable measure and framework you can use to define your company culture.
-The Competing Values Framework identifies four fundamentally different cultures.
+The Competing Values Framework is an actionable measure and framework for defining your company culture.
+It identifies four fundamentally different cultures.

 1. Clan Culture creates a collaborative atmosphere like a family.
 This culture emphasizes the value of teamwork, participation, and a consensus decision-making style.